 Please also read the requirements for applicants from New Zealand on the Cambridge University international entry requirements page, and there is a full section for international students on the Christ's website.

-You can explore the college online and see lots of pictures to help you to get a sense of it.
+We encourage you to explore the college online as there are lots of pictures to help you to get a sense of it.
 We have a College map and there are picture pages for First Court, Second Court, Third Court, New Court and the Fellows' Garden, as well as a section on Christ's facilities including pages on the Hall, Canteen, Working Library, Old Library, Law Library, Chapel, Theatre, Common Rooms, Café and Bar, Swimming Pool, Gym, Squash Court, Function Room, Sports Fields and Boathouse.
 There's a page on accommodation, and 360 degree photography of First Court, The Fellows' Garden, and Third Court.

 If you read through some of the student profiles and the student life section, you'll pick up lots of detail about College life.